danielquinn/pyletheia/docs/commandline-api.rst

 ============

-Verification is easy, but note that it might require an internet connection as Aletheia will attempt to fetch the public key (based on the URL in the signed file) if it hasn't cached it already.
+Verification is easy, but note that it might require an internet connection as Aletheia will attempt to fetch the public key (based on the domain in the signed file) if it hasn't cached it already.
 By now, you can probably guess what the command looks like:

 .. code:: bash